BPAS provides vasectomy on a self-funded basis and also has contracts with the NHS in some areas.

 On the day of treatment

-A BPAS member of staff will ask you to confirm your details and you will wait in the pre-operative area, probably alongside other men having a vasectomy, until the surgeon is ready for you.
+When you arrive at your treatment appointment, a BPAS member of staff will ask you to confirm your details and you will wait in the pre-operative area, probably alongside other men having a vasectomy, until the surgeon is ready for you.

-The surgeon will ensure that you are fit for surgery by:
+Before the procedure starts, the surgeon will ensure that you are fit for surgery by:

 - Rechecking your medical history